Public Records Search

 Public records have been kept on file since the days of Ancient Babylon.
 The method of filing was on clay tablets and the ancients kept track of births, deaths and taxes.
 The Middle Ages saw the dawning of the census to keep track of Earth’s burgeoning population and since that time, we’ve had some form of keeping information in a somewhat central location.
 Not everyone had access to public records until the Freedom of Information Act was passed during the 1960s.
 This law allows the public to search through certain records files by states.
 Now, you may request a public record such as a birth, death, marriage or divorce certificate from a state and a small fee is usually charged for the service.

 Even though the Freedom of Information Act opened some records to the public, some states enacted privacy laws which restrict the data that you can access.
 While the state may not always be able to provide you with the completeness of the record you need, there are private, online search sites that may be able to provide you with a more accurate and timely record.
 Archival data may help you gather information for a family tree, make a decision about whether or not to allow someone in your life or make crucial decisions in your life.
 Public records can provide much of the information you need to make an educated decision.

 In today’s transient society we can’t be too careful about checking a person’s background to be sure they’re telling the truth about their past.
 Public records may reveal a criminal or fraudulent past that could put you and/or loved ones in harm’s way if you let that person come in your life.
-Employers rely on background checks to make vital judgements and legal professionals rely on them to prove or disprove a law case.
 Now, the general public is becoming to depend on these public record searches as a means to know a person is telling the truth before allowing them in their lives.